rouskinlab/seismic-rna/src/userdocs/install.rst

 Option 5: Updating to another version (if you already installed SEISMIC-RNA)
 ================================================================================

-Update SEISMIC-RNA to the latest stable version
+Option 5A: Update SEISMIC-RNA to the latest stable version
 --------------------------------------------------------------------------------

 Type this if you had initially installed SEISMIC-RNA with Conda::